The Best Way To Warm Up Before A Workout (in 5 Minutes or Less)

 We live in a society that promotes sitting and as a result, these two muscle groups lay dormant for several hours every single day.

-If you attempt to perform compound exercises without engaging your core, you will end up in suboptimal positions increasing the risk of injury.
+If you attempt to perform compound exercises without engaging your core, you will end up in suboptimal positions which increases your risk of injury.

 Generally, when most people hear the word ‘stretching,’ they think about static stretching.
 This is when you hold one fixed position for a specific length of time.

-Dynamic stretching is different in that you oscillate or move into different end ranges during the stretch.
+Dynamic exercises provide a different type of stretch because it requires you to oscillate or move into different end ranges during the stretch.

 Dynamic stretches should be tailored to your particular restrictions and to the movements you will be performing that day.

-Here are some dynamic warm-up exercise examples with the exercise they may help:
+Here are some dynamic warm-up exercise examples along with the resistance exercise they can help (in parenthesis).

-Bent Over Double Lat Stretch (OHP, Bench Press)
+Bent Over Double Lat Stretch (Over head press, Bench Press)